Rare, New Copy Of The Book Created By The Officers And Crew Of USS LONG BEACH CGN-9 To Commemorate The 1969-70 Westpac Cruise to Vietnam

-Captain W. A. Spencer was Commanding Officer of USS Long Beach during the 1968-69 WESTPAC cruise, with Commander W. W. Sullivan proudly serving as his Executive Officer.
+Captain W. A. Spencer was Commanding Officer of USS Long Beach during the 1968-69 and again for 1969-1970 WESTPAC cruise, with Commander W. W. Sullivan proudly serving as his Executive Officer.

 “Being the commanding officer of the world’s only nuclear powered missile cruiser is a high honor, but one which carries countless responsibilities.
 When the ship is underway, especially off the coast of Vietnam, sleep often is lost to the more important duty of just being in charge.”